ItsJamin/a-ice/README.md

 ### aCorn

-Aim: to recognize simple, hand-drawn shapes
+to recognize simple, hand-drawn shapes such as:
+- cross
+- circle
+- line
+- rectangle
+- triangle

 ## Tools